flexiondotorg/flexiondotorg.github.io/content/posts/20210603-creating-production-ready-containers-the-basics/index.md

 Docker works on the concept of *layer caching*.
 It builds images sequentially.
 Layering dependencies on top of each other and only rebuilding them when something in the layer has changed.

-Layer 0 in a Docker image is often the base operating system, which rarely change significantly; although commercial Linux vendors often publish new base images to incorporate security fixes.
+Layer 0 in a Docker image is often the base operating system, which rarely changes significantly; although commercial Linux vendors often publish new base images to incorporate security fixes.

 Application code, however, is highly likely to change during the software development cycle, as you iterate on features, refactor, and fix bugs.
 Dependencies in our core system, installed here by `npm install`, change more often than the base OS, but less often than the application code.